Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-southwest pinto bean burgers served on a whole wheat bun
+Pinto bean burgers served on a whole wheat bun on a white plate.

 Latest Recipe Video!

-Whole wheat or sprouted wheat hamburger buns: For added whole grains and fiber, much healthier than a white burger bun!
+Buns: Whole wheat or sprouted wheat hamburger buns are my go-to for extra whole grains and fiber—much healthier than white buns.

 egg added to burger patty mixture